kubecost/docs/using-kubecost/admission-controller.md

   -f values.yaml
 ```

 You may need to wait several minutes for the controller to activate.
 You can check the status of the Admission Controller with `kubectl get service -n kubecost`, when the Admission Controller has been installed in the default `kubecost` namespace.
-Look for `webhook-server` to confirm a successfull install.
+Look for `webhook-server` to confirm a successful install.

 ## Using the Admission Controller